Table of Contents

 Felled Tree Shelter

-The windfall shelter in the photos is the same shelter as in the related article Combat Survival Training: Is There a Benefit to the Environment?
+Note: The windfall shelter illustrated in the photos is the same one featured in the related article, Combat Survival Training: Is There a Benefit to the Environment?
 In a real survival scenario, though, you wouldn’t need to make the shelter nearly as invisible.

 Your survival depends on your resourcefulness, creativity, and the will to live.
 Understanding the essentials of shelter building can go a long way in enhancing your survival skills and improving your chances of making it out alive.

 Stay safe, and remember: survival is a test of will, but it’s also about adapting and making the most out of the resources available.